Ladakh: Sport

 The most popular sport in Ladakh is ice hockey, which is played only on natural ice generally mid-December through mid-February.
 Cricket is also very popular.

 Archery is a traditional sport in Ladakh, and many villages hold archery festivals, which are as much about traditional dancing, drinking and gambling, as they are about the sport.
 The sport is conducted with strict etiquette, to the accompaniment of the music of surna and daman (shehnai and drum).
 Polo, the other traditional sport of Ladakh, is indigenous to Baltistan and Gilgit, and was probably introduced into Ladakh in the mid-17th century by King Singge Namgyal, whose mother was a Balti princess.

-Polo, popular among the Baltis, is an annual affair in Drass region of Kargil district.
+Polo, popular among the Baltis, is an annual affair in the Dras region of Kargil district.

 The Ladakh Marathon is a high-altitude marathon held in Leh every year since 2012.
 Held at a height of 11500 to 17,618 ft, it is one of the world's highest marathons.